sendgrid/sendgrid-ruby/CONTRIBUTING.md

 4b.
 Create or update the example code that demonstrates the functionality of this change to the code.

-5. Locally merge (or rebase) the upstream development branch into your topic branch:
+5. Locally merge (or rebase) the upstream development into your topic branch:

    ```bash
    git pull [--rebase] upstream development